jaghaimo/stelnet/README.md

 ## Installation and Configuration

-To configure the mod edit [stelnet.json.dist](assets/stelnet.json.dist) and save it as `stelnet.json`.
+To configure the mod edit [stelnet.hjson.dist](assets/stelnet.hjson.dist) and save it as `stelnet.hjson`.

 This mod can be added to an existing playthrough - just enable it in the mod list and load the save.